 “Gas, petroleum, mining and minerals industries represent over half of Australia’s wealth generating capacity through its export income.
-This equates to approximately $190 billion each year1,” explains the Head of School of UNSW Minerals and Energy Resources Engineering (MERE), Professor Ismet Canbulat.
+This equates to approximately $190 billion each year1,” explains Professor Ismet Canbulat, the Head of School of UNSW MERE.

 “Across the mining process – from exploration through to operations, processing, transport and trading – technology is transforming the way we mine.
-As a career, mining not only offers highly skilled, highly paid roles – you can also change roles as your career expands, across Australia and across the world.”
+As a career, mining not only offers highly skilled, highly paid roles, you can also change roles as your career expands, across Australia and across the world.”

 “These employment figures reinforce the importance of the oil and gas sector as a key driver for the national economy and are a result of many large-scale natural gas projects coming onstream,” McConville says.

 APPEA is also actively promoting the industry’s work in reducing global emissions particularly through liquefied natural gas (LNG).
 “The global appetite for energy is growing, with more than 1.1 billion people still lacking access to electricity.
-When replacing other fuels, LNG can cut emissions by around 50 per cent so substituting LNG for more emissions-intensive fuels allows importing countries to satisfy growing demand while reducing emissions,” McConville continues.
+When replacing other fuels LNG can cut emissions by around 50 per cent, so substituting LNG for more emissions-intensive fuels allows importing countries to satisfy growing demand while reducing emissions,” McConville continues.

-“MERE is providing industry with graduates who have the knowledge and skills to meet the challengers of the future, particularly regarding energy transitions.
+“MERE is providing industries with graduates who have the knowledge and skills to meet the challengers of the future, particularly regarding energy transitions.
 This means we are working towards achieving clean coal and oil use, improving the economic feasibility of renewables, mining the essential minerals, and increasing natural gas use with carbon capture, utilisation and storage, which will effectively provide a zero-emission fossil fuel.”